triciappa/100-days-of-code/rules.md

 ## Main Commitment
 ### *I will code for at least an hour every day for the next 100 days.*

+NOTE: This days may not be consecutive due to working full time and doing a masters at the same time.
+But i commit myself to code as much as i can in the time that i have left.

 #### Start Date
 Frebruary 20th, 2022.